humdrum-tools/humdrum-documentation/tool/degree/index.md

 The **degree** command differs from the (related) [**deg**](deg.html) command in that it outputs *absolute* (rather than *relative)* pitch-height information.
-Along with the scale degree, the octave number is represented \-- the two values being separated by a slash (/).
+Along with the scale degree, the octave number is represented &mdash; the two values being separated by a slash (/).
 Hence the token \`1/4\' means the first scale degree (tonic) in octave \`4\'.
 As in the case of [**deg**,](deg.html) plus and minus signs indicate whether a pitch has been chromatically raised or lowered.
 For example,